redlibrarian/redlibrarian.github.io/_posts/2019-10-24-aftermaths-and-new-beginnings.markdown

 A similar zero-sum problem arises in the case of intellectual freedom.
-Librarians and "free speech" advocates believe that the job of the state (e.g. libraries) is to maintain some kind of constistant ("neutral") balance between competing values and worldviews.
+Librarians and "free speech" advocates believe that the job of the state (e.g. libraries) is to maintain some kind of consistent ("neutral") balance between competing values and worldviews.
 This view of the role of the state arises out of liberal social contract theory of the 17th century, specifically John Locke, who saw the state as a moderating force standing above the